-- (a) Parents should be informed of their children's limited abilities as road users and encouraged to increase the safety of their children both by supervision and training: (4.4 (f)) - As regards supervision, parents should be especially encouraged to accompany their children or have them escorted to school, particularly those in lower grades, and teach them progressively to go alone;
+(a) Parents should be informed of their children's limited abilities as road users and encouraged to increase the safety of their children both by supervision and training: $(4.4 \ (f))$

+- As regards supervision, parents should be especially encouraged to accompany their children or have them escorted to school, particularly those in lower grades, and teach them progressively to go unescorted;

 - As regards the acquisition of correct behaviour in traffic, theoretical training should be supplemented by practical training given in real traffic conditions and children should be taught how to behave as pedestrians (how to cross a road, walk on the side of the road if there is no pavement, etc.).
-Such training should be carried out by both teachers and parents; - (b) Adults should be reminded to give particular attention to setting an example for children whom they accompany, by displaying safe behaviour and respect for traffic rules; (4.4 (g)) - (c) Patrols (police, teachers and parents or older pupils) should be organized to protect children at dangerous places on the way to and from school.
-As patrols composed of older pupils contribute not only to a greater degree of safety of children at such places but also to the their road safety education in general of the patrollers themselves and to the development of their sense of responsibility, it is suggested that special attention be given to promoting such patrols; (4.4 (h) and ECE/TRANS/WP.1/2006/10/Rev.1) - (d) Parents and school authorities should be made aware of the importance of making children more visible by having them wear brightly coloured clothing and safety devices (retro-reflective and fluorescent material), in particular in conditions of poor visibility; (4.4 (k)) - (e) Children who may use cycles or mopeds according to the provisions of national legislation should be instructed: - On the basic traffic rules; - On the importance of correct equipment of their vehicle (lighting, retro-reflectors, brakes, etc.), and to wear brightly coloured clothing or retro-reflective strips; - On the use of protective devices (helmets, etc.); and - On the particular dangers to be encountered in road traffic for their category of vehicle, especially in relation to heavy vehicles;
+Such training should be carried out by both specially trained persons (e.g. teachers, traffic police) and parents;

+(b) Adults should be reminded to give particular attention to setting an example for children [...], by displaying at all times safe behaviour and respect for traffic rules; (4.4 (g))

+(c) Patrols consisting of specially trained persons such as police, teachers, parents and possibly older pupils should be organized to protect children at dangerous places on the way to and from school.
+In this regard, it should be borne in mind that patrols composed of older pupils contribute not only to a greater degree of safety of children at such places but also to their road safety education in general and to the development of their sense of responsibility.
+This is why, it is suggested that special attention be given to promoting such patrols; (4.4 (h))

+(d) Parents and school authorities should be made aware of the importance of making children more visible by having them wear brightly coloured clothing and safety devices (retro-reflective and fluorescent material), in particular in conditions of poor visibility; $(4.4 \ (k))$

+(e) Children who may use cycles or mopeds according to the provisions of national legislation should be instructed:

+- On the basic traffic rules; - On the importance of correct equipment of their vehicle (lighting, retro-reflectors, brakes, etc.), and to wear brightly coloured clothing or retro-reflective strips; - On the use of protective devices (helmets, etc.); and - On the particular dangers to be encountered in road traffic for their category of vehicle, especially in relation to heavy vehicles.

-If the children are allowed to use cycles at an early age, parents should be encouraged to accompany them or to have them escorted and to follow the recommendations set out in paragraphs (a) and (b) above, to teach them progressively to behave correctly as cyclists.
-(4.4 (l))
+If the children are allowed to use cycles at an early age, parents should be encouraged to accompany them or to have them escorted and to follow the recommendations set out in paragraphs (a) and (b) above, to teach them progressively to behave correctly as cyclists. $(4.4 \ (l))$

-4.3 Recommendations concerning the transport of children (4.5 (b))
+4.3 Recommendations concerning the collective transport of children (4.5 (b))